GraNNDis: Efficient Unified Distributed Training Framework for Deep GNNs on Large Clusters: Implementation Details

-We implement \thiswork based on~\cite{pipegcn} which significantly improves the training throughput of~\cite{roc} and has state-of-the-art performance.
-It uses GLOO~\cite{gloo} which is slower in GPU RDMA communication than NCCL~\cite{nccl}, so we reimplement it with the NCCL.
-In addition, while original~\cite{pipegcn} uses custom parameter gradient synchronization, we modified it to use the PyTorch DistributedDataParallel (DDP) package to provide overlapping of gradient synchronization.
-These optimizations show some speedup, so we set this optimized version~\cite{pipegcn} as our full-graph training baseline.
+We implement \thiswork based on vanilla~\cite{pipegcn} which significantly improves the throughput of~\cite{roc} and achieves state-of-the-art performance.
+It uses GLOO~\cite{gloo}, which does not support GPU RDMA features; therefore, we reimplemented it with NCCL~\cite{nccl}.
+Further, while the original method~\cite{pipegcn} uses custom parameter gradient synchronization, we modified it to use the PyTorch DistributedDataParallel (DDP) package to provide overlapping gradient synchronization.
+These optimizations show significant speedup, so we set this optimized version~\cite{pipegcn} as our full-batch training baseline.

-For general graph-related operations and GNN layers, we used DGL~\cite{dgl} framework.
-As illustrated in~\cref{sec:algo}, \deppreload creates subgraphs for preloading and partitions the server-dedicated subgraphs.
-For this, we make a `head group' comprising the first process of each server, and this head group handles creating subgraphs and partitioning.
-To support \cobatch with more than one iteration, \thiswork load and unload the target partition and related features in each iteration.
+For parallelization, \thiswork uses subgraphs generated by \mempreload and \cobatch according to the batching scheme (full-/mini-batch).
+The subgraphs are distributed to each server, where \masking is utilized for intra-server parallelization among GPUs. \Masking further creates subgraphs for preloading and partitions the server-dedicated subgraphs.
+For this purpose, we make a `head group' comprising the first process of each server, and this head group handles those procedures.
+Additionally, \thiswork does not employ pipelining because pipelining for GNN training often indicates asynchronous staleness with lower accuracy and is seldom utilized in practice.